blamario/rfcs/0000-exportable-named-defaults.rst

 choice given.
 If a default is unwanted, it can easily be modified or turned off by another ``default`` declaration.

-This choice has been made because it seems to be easiest on the beginners: they don't need to know anything about defaults, especially if they work with a prepared set of imports that take care to resolve all ``default`` conflicts for them.
+This choice has been made because it seems to be easiest on the beginners: they don't need to know anything about defaults, especially if they work with a prepared set of imports that take care to resolve the potential ``default`` conflicts for them.

 An alternative approach would be to treat default exports the same way normal named exports are treated: if an ``import`` declaration explicitly lists the names it wants to import, it has to also explicitly list ``default`` and the class name for each desired default declaration.
+While this solution would probably leave the language more consistent, it would also make its infamous learning curve even steeper for beginners.

 An optional extension compatible with either of these alternatives would be to allow the ``hiding`` clause to list the ``default`` declarations that should not be brought into the scope.
 This is not a part of the present proposal simply